nferhat/fht-compositor/docs/getting-started/important-software.md

   applications in a safe and controlled manner.
 Refer to the [Arch Linux wiki page](https://wiki.archlinux.org/title/Polkit#Authentication_agents) on the topic and install the one you prefer.<br>

-  If you are using the [Nix flake](../nix/flake.md), `polkit-gnome` has already been installed and should be autostarted with the session.
+> [!TIP] NixOS module
+> If you use the NixOS module provided by the Nix flake, setting `programs.fht-compositor.enable`
+> will automatically enable `polkit-gnome`!

 - **XDG desktop portal**: The compositor binary itself will start a session d-bus connection and expose the `ScreenCast` interfaces.
 However, other interfaces are **NOT** implemented, this is why